Janarthanan2/PQM_Ex02Poisson_distribution/README.md

 # Program :
 ```
-DEVELOPED BY : SREE NIVEDITAA SARAVANAN
+DEVELOPED BY : JANARTHANAN V K
-REGISTER NO  : 212223230213
+REGISTER NO  : 212222230051
 ```
 ```
 import numpy as np